uphonia/Pokedex/README.md

 ## Features / Upcoming Features
 - View of a singular Pokemon entry
-- Semi-implemented page navigation
+- Fully implemented page navigation of a list of Pokemon entries
-- Filter system for a list of Pokemon (in progress)
+- Filter system for a list of Pokemon (regional filter done, type filter in progress)
-- Fully implemented page navigation of a list of Pokemon entries (in progress)
+- Searching (in progress)

 ## Project Status
 Things are still a work in progress, but I hope you can follow along my journey in building this project!